-- · decreased demand for our products; - · injury to our reputation - · initiation of investigations by regulators; - · costs to defend the related litigation - · a diversion of management's time and our resources; - · substantial monetary awards to trial participants or patients; - product recalls, withdrawals or labeling, marketing or promotional restrictions;
+- · decreased demand for our products - · injury to our reputation - initiation of investigations by regulators; - · costs to defend the related litigation; - a diversion of management's time and our resources; - · substantial monetary awards to trial participants or patients; - · product recalls, withdrawals or labeling, marketing or promotional restrictions;

-- · loss of revenue; - · exhaustion of any available insurance and our capital resources; and - · the inability to market and sell our products.
+- loss of revenue; - · exhaustion of any available insurance and our capital resources; and - · the inability to market and sell our products

 We believe we have adequate product liability insurance, but it may not prove to be adequate to cover all liabilities that we may incur.
 Insurance coverage is increasingly expensive.
 We may not be able to maintain or obtain insurance at a reasonable cost or in an amount adequate to satisfy any liability that may arise.
 Our insurance policy contains various exclusions, and we may be subject to a product liability claim for which we have no coverage.
 The potential inability to obtain sufficient product liability insurance at an acceptable cost to protect against product liability claims could prevent or inhibit the marketing and sale of products we develop.
 We may have to pay any amounts awarded by a court or negotiated in a settlement that exceed our coverage limitations or that are not covered by our insurance, and we may not have, or be able to obtain, sufficient capital to pay such amounts, which would have a material adverse effect on our business, financial condition and results of operations.
-In addition, any product liability claims brought against us, with or without merit, could increase our expenses and reduce product sales.
+In addition, any product liability claims brought against us, with or without merit, could increase our product liability insurance rates or prevent us from securing continuing coverage, harm our reputation in the industry, significantly increase our expenses and reduce product sales.